rvounik/frontend2/README.md

 the project into a PWA.
 This would only mean all split JS bundles are loaded right at the start.
 Then again, having a service-worker for a data-driven application like NeOn is perhaps a bit too much.
 Instead, implement the service-worker for specific parts of the application where offline usage makes sense, for example the questionnaire part.

+Technically the data for a component should be loaded when the component gets mounted Ideally I would use the React lifecycle methods for these.
+Remember, there is no initial state like in our old *Frontend*.
+This is no problem though, after loading data for the first time it will remain in the store, even when you navigate to different routes.
+The application will feel even snappier than it used to, thanks to the code splitting and heavily cut-down and compressed assets.

 # About tests